Inflation hedge: Implementation considerations and limitations

 Outcomes depend on the definition of inflation, the horizon and the instruments used.
 Basis risk can arise if the index embedded in a contract differs from the index that matters to the holder, and indexation in bonds and leases can lag official data.
 For TIPS the lag is roughly three months.
 Market-implied measures such as breakevens and inflation swaps include risk and liquidity premia, so they do not equal expected inflation one-for-one.
 Costs and frictions also matter.
 These include bid–ask spreads, futures roll and collateral requirements for commodity strategies, tax treatment of indexation and coupons, and the effect of changes in real yields on the prices of inflation-linked and nominal bonds.

 Portfolio construction

 Long-horizon investors often combine assets rather than rely on a single instrument.
-Studies and official guidance discuss mixes of inflation-linked bonds, diversified commodity exposures and, in some cases, real estate to address different channels of inflation risk.
+Studies and official guidance discuss mixes of Inflation-indexed bonds, diversified commodity exposures and, in some cases, real estate to address different channels of inflation risk.
 Liability-driven investors that face indexed obligations use TIPS or other linkers and may add inflation swaps to match cash flows more closely or to fine-tune duration.
 Portfolio choices depend on objectives, constraints and regime assessments.